 Emotional Support Versus Passenger Safety

 Jackson’s lawyer Ross Massey issued a statement saying that while the importance of emotional support and service animals especially to veterans cannot be minimized, it is important for Delta to ensure the safety of all its passengers.
 The dog did not have a muzzle even though it was allowed to sit on its owner’s lap, the statement pointed out.
-The airline says it is reviewing its policies, but has not made any changes.
+The airline says it is reviewing its policies but has not made any changes.

-The Air Carrier Access Act of 1986 allows passengers who suffer from anxiety and depression to fly with a pet that has been certified an emotional support animal (ESA) at no additional charge, and many pet owners concerned about transporting their animals in the cargo hold have discovered that the required documentation isn’t exactly hard to get.
+The Air Carrier Access Act of 1986 allows passengers who suffer from anxiety and depression to fly with a pet that has been certified as an emotional support animal (ESA) at no additional charge, and many pet owners concerned about transporting their animals in the cargo hold have discovered that the required documentation isn’t exactly hard to get.

-In this particular case, the airline could be held liable for the passenger’s injuries because it did not ensure the safety of a passenger.
+In this particular case, the airline could be held liable for the passenger’s injuries because it did not ensure the safety of the passenger.
 Airlines have a duty of care to ensure that their passengers are safely transported to their destinations.
 Injured dog bite victims can seek compensation for damages including medical expenses, lost income, hospitalization, rehabilitation, pain and suffering and emotional distress.
 An experienced personal injury lawyer will be able to advise victims about their legal rights and options.